 - Pay attention.
 Take the time to read and listen to what is being communicated by others.

 - Be responsive.
-You should respond to prompts and questions promptly.
+You should respond to prompts and questions in a timely manner.

 - Use good judgment.
 Exercise good judgment when posting.